On parameterised toric codes: The order of the subgroup

+\begin{pdr} Given matrices $Q$ and $\phi$, and the prime power $q$, the following \verb|Macaulay2| procedure allows one to compute the length of ${\cC}_{\aa,Y_Q}$.
+The list \verb|A| in the fifth step consists of the elements in $\square_q \cap \Z^s$.
+In the sixth step, we check whether the elements of $\square_q \cap \Z^s$ is in the set $\textbf{H}$ or not and compute $k=|\textbf{H}|$. { } \end{pdr}

-\begin{ex} Let us calculate the length of the code corresponding to the Example \ref{ciex} using the Hilbert function of the vanishing ideal found there.
-Notice that $Beta= $ is different from the $\beta$ of Example \ref{ex:gb}.
-Thus, degrees of the generators are $\alpha_1=(0,1)$ and $\alpha_2=(-5,0)$.
-By \cite[Theorem 3.1]{sasop}, the length can be computed as $5$ with the following command: { } The same length can be computed directly using the Procedure \ref{pdr:lenght} with the following input: { } \end{ex}
+\begin{ex} Let $X=\cl H_{2}$ over $\F_{11}$ and $Q=[1\; 2\; 3\; 4 ]$ as in Example \ref{ciex}.
+Let us calculate the length of the codes arising from $Q$ using the Hilbert function of the vanishing ideal $I_L=\la x_1^2x_2-x_4, x_1^5-x_3^5 \ra$ found there.
+As the degrees of the variables are the degrees of the generators are $\alpha_1=(2,1)$ and $\alpha_2=(5,0)$.
+By \cite[Theorem 3.1]{sasop}, we can assure that the element $\aa_1+\aa_2=(7,1) \in \reg(Y_Q)$, so that the size is the value of the Hilbert function at $(7,1)$.
+Thus, we compute $|Y_Q|=5$ by the command below, right after computing $I(Y_Q)$ using the Procedure \ref{pdr:saturation}: { } The same length can be computed directly using the Procedure \ref{pdr:length} with the following input: { } \end{ex}

+The following example is to illustrate the advantage of computing length beforehand in order to determine $\reg(Y_Q)$ and to obtain a finite list of interesting codes.
+Notice that the order of $Y_Q$ cannot be computed as in the previous example using \cite[Theorem 3.1]{sasop} since the vanishing ideal is not a complete intersection. \begin{ex} Fix $q=5$ and consider the incidence matrix $Q$ of the square shaped graph with vertices $V=\{1,2,3,4\}$ and edges $E=\{\{1,2\},\{2,3\},\{3,4\},\{1,4\}\}$.
+We first compute a minimal generating set for the vanishing ideal of the subgroup $Y_Q \subseteq \Pp(2,2,3,5)$:

+It follows that $I(Y_Q)$ is not a complete intersection.
+So, we cannot compute the order $|Y_Q|$ as before.
+We calculate $|Y_Q|$ directly using the Procedure \ref{pdr:length} with the following input: